-You own patches that need to be sewn onto out caps.
+You own a patch, or maybe more, that need to be sewn onto a cap.
 We can help with that.
 Our sewing expertise is what sets our custom caps apart.
-That's what happens when you sew a few thousand custom caps a year.
+That's what happens when you sew up a few thousand custom caps a year.

 Steps to getting your patches sewn onto blank caps:

-- Sewing service pricing for two patches is $40.
-Caps are not included and must be purchased as well.
+- Caps are not included in the price, and must be purchased separately.

-- A patch must be no taller than 3" to fit on one of our caps.
+- A patch must be no taller than 3" to fit onto one of our caps.
 Maximum width is 5".
-Again, please send us a photo of your patch before making a purchase.

 Appreciate you reading all the details here.
 At Megadeluxe we want to provide our customers with the highest level of service possible and ensure that you are completely satisfied.